Parallel Sequential Quadratic Programming with Overlapping Graph Decomposition and Exact Augmented Lagrangian: Error Analysis of OGD

-We mention that \eqref{eqn:graph-2} excludes tree graphs, which grow exponentially as seen in multistage stochastic programs.
+We mention that \eqref{eqn:graph-2} excludes tree graphs, which grow exponentially as seen in multi-stage stochastic programs.
 Decomposing (scenario) tree structures that can break their curse of dimensionality is a challenging topic.
-The difficulty lies in the fact that the error induced~by decomposition perturbations decays only linearly along the tree branches,~which~cannot~\mbox{govern} the speed of their growth rate.~A similar bottleneck has been observed in \cite{shin2023near} and we defer the inclusion of tree structures to future work.~That being said, it's important to note~that~all~our established bounds are independent of the graph size $|\mV|$ and the number of subproblems~$M$.
+The difficulty lies in the fact that the error induced by decomposition perturbations decays only linearly along the tree branches, which cannot govern the speed of their growth rate.
+A similar bottleneck has been observed in \cite{Shin2023Optimal} and we defer the inclusion of tree structures to future work. {\red That being said, \eqref{eqn:graph-1}--\eqref{eqn:graph-2} are satisfied by a broad range of practically important graphs, including: (1) chain or path graphs arising in sequential decision-making and dynamic programs; (2) grid graphs (and other bounded-degree meshes) commonly encountered in discretizations of PDE-constrained problems (e.g., Figure \ref{fig31}); and (3) sparse power-grid networks, where buses are modeled as nodes and transmission lines as edges, so that node degrees are modest and neighborhood sizes grow at most~\mbox{polynomially}~with distance.} Also, it is important to note that all our established bounds are~independent~of the graph size $|\mV|$ and the number of subproblems $M$.

-Given Assumptions \ref{as41}--\ref{as45}, we are able to establish the existence and uniqueness of the solution to subproblem $\mS\mP_{\ell}^{\mu}(\bd_{\ell})$ in the following lemma, which holds for any iteration~$\tau\geq 0$.
+Given Assumptions \ref{as41}--\ref{as45}, we are able to establish the existence and uniqueness of the solution to subproblem $\mS\mP_{\ell}^{\mu}(\bd_{\ell})$ in the following lemma, which holds for any iteration $\tau\geq 0$.
 (The iteration index $\tau$ is omitted here and there.)

-\begin{lemma} If Assumptions \ref{as41}--\ref{as45} hold for the full Problem \eqref{eq36}, then for any~\mbox{$\ell\in[M]$} and any boundary variables $\bd_{\ell}$, the subproblem $\mS\mP_{\ell}^{\mu}(\bd_{\ell})$ with $\mu \geq \hat{\mu} \coloneqq4\hU^2/(\gamma_G\,\gRH)$ will~also satisfy these assumptions.
+\begin{lemma} If Assumptions \ref{as41}--\ref{as45} hold for the full Problem \eqref{eq36}, then for any $\ell\in[M]$ and any boundary variables $\bd_{\ell}$, the subproblem $\mS\mP_{\ell}^{\mu}(\bd_{\ell})$ with $\mu \geq \hat{\mu} \coloneqq4\hU^2/(\gamma_G\,\gRH)$ will also satisfy these assumptions.
 In particular, \begin{enumerate}[label=(\alph*),topsep=0pt] \itemsep{0.0em} \item the Jacobian $G_\ell \coloneqq \Gt[\mW_{\ell}\backslash \tmW_{\ell}][\mW_{\ell}]$ satisfies $G_\ell G_\ell^T\succeq \gamma_G I$. \item the Hessian $\hHm_\ell \coloneqq \hHt[\mW_\ell][\mW_\ell] + \mu\cdot (G^\tau[\hat{\mW}_{\ell}][\mW_{\ell}])^TG^\tau[\hat{\mW}_{\ell}][\mW_{\ell}]$ satisfies

 \end{enumerate} This implies that $\mS\mP_{\ell}^{\mu}(\bd_{\ell})$ has a unique global solution. \end{lemma}

 \begin{proof} See \cref{alm41}. \end{proof}